-On 21 December 2009, the Reliability Panel recommended that "AEMO considers developing the ability to use dynamic joint regional reserve requirements, where reserves can be shared between regions, as this would improve the quality of the information provided by medium-term PASA [MTPASA]."3 The recommendation was made because there is a range of possible reserve level combinations for Victoria and South Australia that would be expected to deliver equivalent levels of reliability in both regions.4
+On 21 December 2009, the Reliability Panel recommended that "AEMO considers developing the ability to use dynamic joint regional reserve requirements, where reserves can be shared between regions, as this would improve the quality of the information provided by medium-term PASA [MTPASA]."
+The recommendation was made because there is a range of possible reserve level combinations for Victoria and South Australia that would be expected to deliver equivalent levels of reliability in both regions.

-3 AEMC 2009, Review of the Operational Arrangements for the Reliability Standard: Final Report, Final Report, 21 December 2009, Sydney, page 28.
+&lt;sup>2 AEMC 2009, Review of the Operational Arrangements for the Reliability Standard: Final Report, Final Report, 21 December 2009, Sydney, page 28.

-4 As advised by NEMMCO.
+&lt;sup>3 As advised by NEMMCO.
 Ibid, page 27.